W. Bradford Rigdon

-Warren Bradford "Brad" Rigdon (born 1939) is an American engineer and former business executive at McDonnell Douglas, also known for developing the NIST Enterprise Architecture Model.
+Warren Bradford "Brad" Rigdon (born 1938) is an American former business executive at McDonnell Douglas, also known for developing the NIST Enterprise Architecture Model.

-Biography
+Early life and education

 Rigdon obtained his BA in business administration at the University of Missouri in 1961.

+Career

 After graduation in 1961 Rigdon started his 30 years long career at McDonnell Douglas in the McDonnell Automation Company (McAuto) division.
 By 1966, he was a senior consultant.
 He then held a variety of management positions in systems services and marketing in New York, including Regional Director of the Northeast Region. he had also been a Director of Product Management, and Director of Business Applications for McAuto in long Beach.

 In 1980 he was named Director of McDonnell Douglas Corporation, in 1983 Vice President of the MDC Service organization at McAuto, in 1986 General Manager of McDonnell Douglas Aerospace Information Services Company (MDAIS).
 In 1988 he is appointed senior vice president of special projects at McDonnell Douglas Information Systems, St. Louis, a division of McDonnell Douglas Corp.
 From 1989 until his retirement early 1990s he was Senior Vice President of R&D.

 Rigdon was also a member of the Executive Committee of the Regional Consortium for Education and Technology, Chairman of the Science and Engineering Committee of the St. Louis Regional Commerce and Growth Association, a member of the University of Pennsylvania Wharton School Management Information Forum and a member of the Board of Catholic Education of the Archdiocese of St. Louis.